Go to Yellow Airplanes Home Page

 We still had a chance to beat the Japanese to the pole.
 The advantage that we now had was that our Russian liaison has worked with the Air Force officers for many years, previous to this expedition, and they were personal friends.

-New cyclones were forming and there was a small window of opportunity to have all three airports at Camp Borneo, Sredney Island and Khatanga open at the same time.
+New cyclones were forming and there was a small window of opportunity to have all three airports at Camp Barneo , Sredney Island and Khatanga open at the same time.
 This was necessary for the safety of having the origination and final destination airports plus an alternate landing zone.
-Unfortunately, we found out that one of our members had a Visa problem which must be cleared before the entire American Team could leave, so, the Japanese Team left for Camp Borneo and had beat us to the pole.
+Unfortunately, we found out that one of our members had a Visa problem which must be cleared before the entire American Team could leave, so, the Japanese Team left for Camp Barneo and had beat us to the pole.

 The weather became very bad.
 The snow was blowing with heavy winds.
 Visibility went to zero feet and temperatures dropped below -15 degrees in Khatanga.

 After two days another window of opportunity opened up but we had more bad news.
-The all ice runway at Camp Borneo cracked for the second time and needed to be extended over more good ice before an airplane could be landed there.
+The all ice runway at Camp Barneo cracked for the second time and needed to be extended over more good ice before an airplane could be landed there.
 A crack in a floating ice runway is not like a crack in a concrete runway.
 When a ice runway cracks it has two possibilities, it opens up leaving a large expanse of open water called a "lead" or it pushes together with great force in a pressure ridge pushing up very large chunks of ice high into the air.
 When the ice opens up, the airplanes, tents and everything else have a chance of falling into the frigid Arctic waters.
 On the other hand, when a pressure ridge forms, large walls of ice are pushed up into the air making very long barriers which would crush an aircraft that was trying to land.

 We continued to wait through the next cyclone spiral arm and more bad weather.
 After the sky finally cleared up we were still stranded because the wind conditions and drifting snow at Sredney Island kept the airport closed.
 Their snow removal truck broke down and needed to be repaired before the runways could be cleared.